Nissan HR engine: DE engine updates (2006–present)

 The improved HR15DE engines were first used in Nissan Cube, Nissan Cube Cubic, Nissan Note, Nissan Tiida, Nissan Tiida Latio and Nissan Wingroad sold since December 25, 2006.

 HR12DDR

 The HR12DDR is a 1198 cc supercharged straight-3 engine, equipped with timing chain and direct injection.
+The engine dimensions are the same as for the HR12DE.
 It produces 72 kW and 143 Nm.
 Designed for small-car applications, this gasoline engine incorporates a variety of technologies to minimize CO_{2} emissions while providing practical levels of power output.

 Some of the pertinent features are: